Tourism Minister Arlene Foster today spearheaded a drive to keep the global tourism spotlight on Northern Ireland.

 “Next year promises to be just as exciting.
 Londonderry is preparing to become the UK City of Culture and is set to roll out a wonderful programme of events, and Belfast will host the World Police and Fire Games.
 The next 12 months will provide more opportunities to put Northern Ireland in the global spotlight for all the right reasons, giving tourists from GB and across the world even more reasons to want to come and visit.”

-Niall Gibbons, chief executive of Tourism Ireland, said: “The strong representation of our Northern Ireland industry partners on the Tourism Ireland stand at WTM this year is extremely welcome and essential in the highly competitive global marketplace.
+Niall Gibbons, CEO of Tourism Ireland, said: “The strong representation of our Northern Ireland industry partners on the Tourism Ireland stand at WTM this year is extremely welcome and essential in the highly competitive global marketplace.

 “2012 has been a very special year for Northern Ireland, with a wide range of anniversaries, events and developments which have provided an unprecedented opportunity to put Northern Ireland in the spotlight in a completely new way, to capture and hold the focus of world attention for the most positive reasons.
 Now, we are looking to next year, and in particular the Derry~Londonderry UK City of Culture 2013 celebrations, which will provide fresh and compelling reasons for people in GB and across the world to visit.
 At the end of this month, we will outline our plans for 2013, when we will build on new levels of awareness arising from ni2012 and will be pulling out all the stops to ensure that Northern Ireland increases its share of the global travel business.”